fancydrones/x500-cm4/README.md

 - [x] Add License
 - [x] Figure out how to upgrade gotk-components.yaml
 - [ ] Move documentation to use Github Pages (/docs)
+- [ ] Update docker-compose to be able to develop locally
 - ~~[ ] Enable Origin check for Companion~~ (not needed for now.
 Will only complicate setups)
 - ~~[ ] Smaller image for STREAMER, if possible~~ (GStreamer+Python will increase size)